csula/cs460-fall-2015/README.md

 ## Announcements

-* For students who want to add, please send me ([rcliao01@gmail.com](mailto:rcliao01@gmail.com)) your CIN with your name in email.
-I will forward it to Tricia and you will have to see Tricia in CS department to add this class.

 * No class on October 3rd due to Senior Design event.
-I (Eric) will still be in classroom if anyone needs assistance on first exercise.
+I (Eric) will still be in classroom if anyone needs assistance in regards of the first exercise.

 * We just got the discount from Github education for private repositories.
-Therefore, on next class your current repository will be replaced by another repository.
+Therefore, on next class your current repository will be replaced by another private repository.

 * Due to some confusions on Github/Git usage, I will have a short section next class for teaching Git/Github.
 Stay tuned!